opsilonn/efrei-m2-software-testing/README.md

 ```
 Download the project.
+To fully end the set-up :
+  create a ccopy of the file 'server/local.server.config.example.js'
+  rename it 'server/local.server.config.js'

-To fully end the download, open a console tab where the project is located, and enter :
+  To download the dependencies, open a console tab and enter :
   $npm install

   To make the server operational, please enter :
   $npm run dev
 ```

 ## Advanced presentation